 Climate mitigation initiatives can directly result in a variety of development benefits, including job creation, support for livelihoods, and food security, in addition to reducing CO2 emissions.

-Article 6 of the Paris Agreement recognizes that nations may explore voluntary cooperation in the implementation of their Nationally Determined Contributions (NDCs).
+Article 6 of the Paris Agreement recognises that nations may explore voluntary cooperation in implementing their Nationally Determined Contributions (NDCs).
 These are their climate plans to support more ambitious mitigation goals and sustainable development.